Frequently Asked Questions

 Do you have parking nearby?

 Subiaco: there is no free parking available in Subiaco and the majority of parking stations including our basement, are controlled by Wilson Parking.
-We recommend downloading and using the "Epark" app to make your parking experience easier.
-Appointments can at time run late depending on patient needs on the day.
+We recommend downloading and using the Wilson Parking "Epark" app to make your parking experience easier.
+Appointments can at times run late depending on patient needs on the day.
 In this instance we always recommend you pay for parking with this in mind as the parking inspectors are frequently checking the parking stations.

 Jandakot: parking is free and onsite ( This site is currently closed)

 What will my surgery cost and can I have an estimate of fees?

 An itemised estimate of surgery is provided following your appointment with one of our doctors.
 As individual ENT specialists may have their own preferred course of treatment, so will the estimate of costs vary.
 For this reason we do not provide any estimates of surgery prior to an appointment.
 The doctor will determine the estimated cost post appointment.

 Your surgical cost will always consist of 3 accounts:

 The Doctors fee for performing your surgery.
 The Doctors out of pocket cost must be paid to the practice prior to surgery being confirmed.
 All doctors are KNOWN GAP ( they do not offer no gap surgery), therefore all surgical accounts will include an out of pocket cost for patients with appropriate health insurance.
 If you are self insured or uninsured including some health funds, you will be required to pay the full account prior to surgery.